ctcmsegmentation/CTCMrailwaySeg/README.md

-# CTCMrailwaySeg: Railway segmentation of video captures with a transfer of contextual information with unsupervised evaluation
+# CTCMrailwaySeg: Context-aware railway video segmentation with unsupervised evaluation

 ## Introduction
 This repository contains the implementation and definitions of methods for our research on railway-track segmentation from forward-facing locomotive video recordings.
 The goal of the project is to accurately segment the specific rails on which the train is traveling, even in challenging real-world conditions and with limited annotated data.